wmde/Serialization/README.md

 The primary thing provided by this library are the Serializer and Deserializer namespaces.
 A set of Exceptions each process typically can encounter are also provided, and are located in respective Exceptions namespaces.
-They all derive from (Des/S)erializationException.
+They all derive from `SerializationException`/`DeserializationException`.

-Both interfaces define two methods: a (de)serialize method that does the actual work, and a can(Des/S)erialize method that allows finding out if a given (de)serializer can process a given input.
+The main interfaces define the `serialize`/`deserialize` methods that do the actual work.
+In addition there are interfaces with a `isSerializerFor`/`isDeserializerFor` method respectively that allows finding out if a given (de)serializer can process a given input.

 ### Utilities